yazz/VisualJS/README.md

           (-->ui  [:ui  :company-details   :clicked  ] false)
           (-->ui  [:ui  :tab-browser    ] "top companies"))

-So this means that with Coils, the preferred way to do things is with events, which are triggered by any of the following:
+So this means that with AppShare, the preferred way to do things is with events, which are triggered by any of the following:

 - timers
 - changes in the UI tree (because of user actions such a clicking a button)